Silens-Protocol/.github/profile/README.md

 ---

-## 🌐 Live Demo
+## Live Demo

-> 🧪 Try the platform:
+> Try the platform:
 **[https://silens.up.railway.app](https://silens.up.railway.app)**
 Connect your wallet, mint CARV ID, and test model review + governance live.

 ---

-## 🛡️ Security Highlights
+## Security Highlights

-- 🔐 Role-based access control in contracts
+- Role-based access control in contracts
-- 🔄 Quorum-based on-chain proposal voting
+- Quorum-based on-chain proposal voting
-- 🗃️ IPFS + data integrity checks
+- IPFS + data integrity checks
-- ⚙️ Error handling + rate limiting in indexer
+- ⚙Error handling + rate limiting in indexer
-- 🔒 Wallet-controlled interactions only
+- Wallet-controlled interactions only

 ---

-## 🧠 Vision
+## Vision

 > **Silens** is building a future where **AI is verifiable, transparent, and governed by the people**.
 This is just the beginning — join us in making AI fairer.